Linear algebra and group theory: 12a. Real reflections

 where $c=mass(\nu)$, called compound Poisson law. \end{definition}

-In other words, what we are doing here is to generalize the construction in the Poisson Limit Theorem, by allowing the only parameter there, which was the positive real number $t>0$, to be replaced by a certain probability measure $\nu$, or arbitrary mass $c>0$.
+In other words, what we are doing here is to generalize the construction in the Poisson Limit Theorem, by allowing the only parameter there, which was the positive real number $t>0$, to be replaced by a certain probability measure $\nu$, of arbitrary mass $c>0$.

-In what follows we will be interested in the case where $\nu$ is discrete, as is for instance the case for the measure $\nu=t\delta_1$ with $t>0$, which produces via the above procedure the Poisson laws.
-To be more precise, we will be mainly interested in the case where $\nu$ is a multiple of the uniform measure on the $s$-th roots of unity.
-More on this later.
+In what follows we will be mainly interested in the case where $\nu$ is discrete, as is for instance the measure $\nu=t\delta_1$ with $t>0$, which produces via the above limiting procedure the Poisson laws.
+In fact, we will be mainly interested in the case where $\nu$ is a multiple of the uniform measure on the $s$-th roots of unity, and more on this later.

-The following result allows one to detect compound Poisson laws:
+The following result allows us to detect compound Poisson laws: